Hi everybody. Eddie Z here from EZ Trading Computers.

 Let me ask you a quick question.
 Is your computer fast enough to trade with?
 Have you ever really thought about that?
 Maybe a better question is, what happens if you try to trade with an underpowered old or slow computer?

-The biggest risk you have as a trader is something called slippage.
+The biggest risk as a trader is slippage.
 Slippage is when you enter an order to buy or sell and the price you get filled at is completely different than what you expected.

 Let me give you an example.
 Let’s say you put in a market order to buy Apple when it’s being offered at $95.05, but when you get your order confirmation back, it says you paid $95.51.
 This is what I mean when I use the word slippage.
 It costs traders thousands in lost profits.